KhamisiKibet/QT-PyQt-PySide-Custom-Widgets/docs/customize-qpushbutton.md

 ## 2. Styling QPushButton
-Using QT-PyQt-PySide-Custom-Widgets, you can style your buttons using a JSon file directly from your python file.
+Using QT-PyQt-PySide-Custom-Widgets, you can style your buttons using a JSon file or directly from your python file.

 ### A. Applying QPushButton Style from a python file
 ##### Theme